 Track your calories

-No, you don't have to track every single day forever.
+You don't have to track every single day forever.
 However,

 Sticking to an eating routine is a great way to keep your intake reasonably controlled.
 Whether it is eating at the same times most days or even eating piratically the same thing every day, having structure and systematizing your eating habits can do wonders for your health.
 Mainly because these routines themselves give us a framework and guidelines to adhere to, without having to obsess over calories and portion sizes.
 It can help you manage your appetite, energy levels, and overall diet better.